-Squamous cell carcinoma.
+- Squamous cell carcinoma.
 Squamous cells develop in the bladder lining in response to irritation and inflammation.
-Over time these cells may become cancerous.
+Over time, these cells may become cancerous.
 Squamous cell carcinoma accounts for about 4% of all bladder cancers.

 If a bladder tumor has spread into the surrounding organs, such as the uterus and vagina in women, the prostate in men, and/or nearby muscles, it is called locally advanced disease.
 Bladder cancer also often spreads to the lymph nodes in the pelvis.
 If it has spread into the liver, bones, lungs, lymph nodes outside the pelvis, or other parts of the body, the cancer is called metastatic disease.
-This will be described in more detail in the Stages section.
+This is described in more detail in Stages and Grades.

 Read more about bladder cancer here.